nerbiz/Valinator/README.md

 zeeValinator.setErrorMessageClass('new-error-message-class');
 ```

 ZeeValinator comes shipped with many validation options, but you can add your own, or overwrite the existing ones.
-The newCheck() method needs the name of the validation, and the function that does the validation.
+The newCheck() method needs the name of the validation, and the function that does the validation, alternatively, it accepts an object with name:function pairs.
 The function takes a value and option and needs to return a boolean, true for passed, false for failed.
 The option parameter is optional, and only used for validations like 'minLength' or 'matchWith'.

 ```js
 // Create new validation logic